 C. Punts.
 The quarterback for each half must be assigned as punter.
 Punt attempts will be allowed without a defensive rush and without any attempt to block the punt at the line of scrimmage.
 In order to negate a defensive rush, the offensive team must announce before the snap that it intends to punt.
 Once a team has announced its intention to punt, it must punt; no fake punts are permitted.
 If the snap is fumbled by the punter, he may pick up the ball and punt it.
-The punt receiving team must put at least five (5) players on the line of scrimmage.
-The three receiving defensive players must be among the assigned linebackers or safety.
+The punt receiving team must keep their four (4) defensive linemen on the line of scrimmage - the remaining defensive players may be positioned at the coach's discretion to field the punt.